Wednesday, October 26, 2011

 October 26 has been a good day in Yankee history.

 October 26, 1996: Has it really been 15 years?
 Yes.
-Yankees 3, Braves 2, clinching the 23rd World Championship, first in 18 years, at Yankee Stadium.
+Yankees 3, Braves 2, clinching the 23rd World Championship, the 1st in 18 years, at Yankee Stadium.
 The Yanks scored all 3 runs in the bottom of the 3rd, including a triple off Greg Maddux by catcher Joe Girardi.

 When Mariano Rivera, then the “bridge” reliever, was on the mound in the 8th, Fox announcer Tim McCarver said, "There's not a lot of secret as to what you're gonna get from Mariano Rivera: A lot of high gas."
 It would be the next year, when Mo succeeded John Wetteland as the closer, that he developed the cut fastball that made him the greatest relief pitcher of all time.